 Make sure the cord is unplugged from any power source.
-Cut off the old plug from the cord, using wire-cutting pliers.
-Also cut off any damaged portion at the end of the cord.
+Cut off the old plug from the cord, using wire cutters.
+Cut off any damaged portion at the end of the cord.
 Slide the new plug over the cut end of the cord and out of the way for now.

-Note: The replacement plug must have the same... amperage and voltage ratings as the cord.
+The replacement plug must have the same amperage and voltage ratings as the original cord.
 These ratings are printed on the plug.
-The ratings on the old plug will indicate the type you need.Continue to 3 of 7 below.
+The ratings on the old plug will indicate the type you need.

 Cut partially through the outer jacket of the cord, using a utility knife.
 You must be careful not to cut all the way through the jacket because you may also cut through the insulation on the cord wires, creating a serious shock or fire hazard.
 The cut should extend 3 inches from the end of the cord.

-Strip 3/4 inch of insulation from the end of each cord wire, using wire strippers.
-Use the notch on the strippers that precisely matches the diameter of the wire.Continue to 5 of 7 below.
+Strip about 3/4 inch of outer insulation from the end of each conducting wire inside the cord, using wire strippers.
+Use the notch on the strippers that precisely matches the diameter (gauge) of the wire.

 Tie the white (neutral) and black (hot) cord wires into an underwriter's knot, if there is room for the knot inside the cord body.
 This provides added protection against the cord wires separating from the plug connections if the cord is tugged.
-If there isn't enough room for an underwriter's knot, it's ok not to make one as long as the plug has a clamping device for securing the cord.Continue to 6 of 7 below.
+If there isn't enough room for an underwriter's knot, it's okay not to make one, as long as the plug has a clamping device for securing the cord.

-Connect the white (neutral) wire to the silver terminal, and connection the green (ground) wire to the ground screw, using the same technique.
-The ground screw may be marked with green coloring, but in any case it is connected to the U-shaped ground prong... on the plug.
-Double-check the connections for tightness by pulling gently on each wire.Continue to 7 of 7 below.
+Connect the white (neutral) wire to the silver terminal, and connect the green (ground) wire to the ground screw, using the same technique.
+The ground screw may be marked with green coloring, but in any case, it is always connected to the U-shaped ground prong on the plug.
+Double-check the connections for tightness by pulling gently on each wire.